indexeddbshim/IndexedDBShim/README.md

     the escaped filename exceeds the length of 254 characters (the shortest typical modern file length maximum).
 Provide a number to change the limit or supply `false` to disable any length checking.
+- __escapeNFDForDatabaseNames__ - Boolean defaulting to true on whether
+    to escape NFD-escaping characters to avoid clashes on MacOS which performs NFD on files
+- __addSQLiteExtension__ - Boolean on whether to add the `.sqlite` extension to file names; defaults to `true`

 The following config items are for Node only and are mostly for development debugging.